docker-library/docs/php/README.md

 # Use the default production configuration
 RUN mv "$PHP_INI_DIR/php.ini-production" "$PHP_INI_DIR/php.ini"

-# Override with custom opcache settings
-COPY config/opcache.ini $PHP_INI_DIR/conf.d/
 ```

+In many production environments, it is also recommended to (build and) enable the PHP core OPcache extension for performance.
+See [the upstream OPcache documentation](https://www.php.net/manual/en/book.opcache.php) for more details.

 # Image Variants

 The `php` images come in many flavors, each designed for a specific use case.

-Some of these tags may have names like buster or stretch in them.
+Some of these tags may have names like bullseye or buster in them.
 These are the suite code names for releases of [Debian](https://wiki.debian.org/DebianReleases) and indicate which release the image is based on.
 If your image needs to install any additional packages beyond what comes with the image, you'll likely want to specify one of these explicitly to minimize breakage when there are new releases of Debian.

 ## `php:<version>-cli`